SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 structurally identical for both payments and payments orders, are described in the [Payment Resources][payment-resource] section.

+## Instrument Mode

+You will have the possibility to use the `PaymentOrder` API but instead of getting a menu with all instrument setup on your account, you will be able to decide for each payment which instrument to show.
+This is possible by using the request field `instrument`.

 ## Operations

 When a payment order resource is created and during its lifetime, it will have